rrothwell/rca1802-elf-build/README.md

 For these tests to work, the /CLEAR pin on the microprocessor must be held high.
 The CPU board does not provide a power on or manual reset circuit.
 Consequently the code in EPROM will not execute reliably.
-Execution of this code in indicated by illumination of the SCO LED.
+Execution of this code is indicated by illumination of the SCO LED.

 Such a circuit was built on a spare connector with capacitor, resistor and normally open pushbutton switch.
 This is then plugged into the CPU PCB as a temporary test fixture.